tmhglnd/total-serialism/docs/stochastic-methods.md

 // set the state of the model used as initial value markov.state('c');

-// set the seed for the scoped random number generator markov.seed(31415);
+// set the seed for the global random number generator markov.seed(31415);
+// same as works with Rand.seed()

-// go to the next state based on the model probabilities markov.next();
+// go to the next state based on the models probabilities markov.next();
 // => 'e'